-Is the healing time the same for powder brows and microblading?
-And what is the healing process?
+L: Is the healing time the same for ombre brows and microblading?

 K: Yes, there are 2 weeks of aftercare then the brows should be topically healed.
 You want to make sure you don’t sweat or wear makeup for two weeks.
 Also, no saunas or super hot steamy showers.
 6 weeks is when the healing process is complete.

 K: 2-4 days after the treatment the pigment oxidizes on the skin so the brows will look extra dark.
 After the first few days the brows will flake, possibly itch, and they can look lighter in some areas.
 This happens because sometimes a new layer of skin forms over the brows.
 That’s normal.
 It takes a full 6 weeks you know what your brows will actually look like.
 Give them time and don’t freak out until the full 6 weeks.